plotters-rs/plotters/README.md

 - Try Plotters with an interactive Jupyter notebook, or view [here](https://plotters-rs.github.io/plotters-doc-data/evcxr-jupyter-integration.html) for the static HTML version.
 - To view the WASM example, go to this [link](https://plotters-rs.github.io/wasm-demo/www/index.html)
 - Currently we have all the internal code ready for console plotting, but a console based backend is still not ready.
 See [this example](https://github.com/38/plotters/blob/master/examples/console.rs) for how to plot on console with a customized backend.
-- Plotters has moved all backend code to seperate repositories, check [FAQ list](#faq-list) for details
+- Plotters has moved all backend code to separate repositories, check [FAQ list](#faq-list) for details
 - Some interesting [demo projects](#demo-projects) are available, feel free to try them out.

 ## Gallery